-A benchmark allocation of 70-80% of Trust gross assets will be allocated to direct social-infrastructure property, and up to a further 25% in other regional assets such as retail or office, which consists of either outright ownership, or investment via property trusts that are predominantly managed by MPG Funds Management.
+A benchmark allocation of 90-100% of Trust gross assets will be allocated to Essential Government and Social Infrastructure Property.
+This will consist of either outright ownership, or investment via property trusts that are predominantly managed by MPG Funds Management.

-Cash/Fixed Interest/Listed Property Securities
+Cash/Fixed Interest/Other